-Much of my work is created by combining hand drawings, digitally removing the human hand and then forcing the element of the human hand back into the work.
-In the 21st century everything is affected by digital media and the Internet.
+In the 21st century, everything is affected by digital media and the Internet.
 Most works of art created today will be seen on digital devices more times than in person.
-I create art to encourage interactions―physically and digitally.
+I make art to encourage interactions―physically and digitally.

-I'm truly captivated by the development process of taking a simple idea from nothing and watching it grow into a completed project that can not only be seen, but also touched, interpreted and enjoyed by the viewer.
-I love to create and I've held that love since my childhood.
-Images allow me to share an idea or spark an emotion almost instantly.
-It is the very emotion I use to create new ideas and to inspire new work.
+I am truly captivated by the development process of taking a simple idea from nothing and watching it grow into a completed project that can be seen and touched, interpreted, and enjoyed by the viewer.
+Images allow me to share an idea or evoke an emotional response almost instantly.
+I channel this emotion and energy into creating, inspiring new work and exploring new ideas.